-Students seeking the bachelor's degree in English must earn a grade of "C" or better in all required English courses at the 200 level and above in order for those courses to count toward their major program.
+Students seeking the Bachelor of Arts degree in English must earn a grade of "C" or better in all required English courses at the 200 level and above in order for those courses to count toward their major program.
 English majors are limited to no more than 6 hours of ENGL B399 credit.